Supplement Series: What Is Whey Protein and Should You Use It?

 WHAT TYPES OF WHEY ARE THERE?

 When people are looking for supplemental whey proteins there are plenty of different options.
 Whey isolate is essentially the pure protein with remaining fat and lactose from the milky liquid removed nearly entirely.
-This makes whey isolate a fantastic option for anyone with sensitivities towards dairy products with bloating or digestive issues, but does not eliminate these sensitivities completely.
+This makes whey isolate a fantastic option for anyone with sensitivities towards dairy products with bloating or digestive issues, but does not eliminate these sensitivities completely (colostrum can help improve digestion).

 PROCESSING MATTERS